Finding hope in cancer feels impossible when the storm is at its loudest — but this post will show you exactly where to look.

 Notice the wording: when you go through.
 Not if.
 Storms are part of life.
 But so is Jesus.

-He doesn’t always calm the storm immediately.
+He doesn't always calm the storm immediately.
 Sometimes He calms you first.
-Sometimes, He walks with you through the waves.
+Other times He walks with you through the waves.
 But He never leaves the boat.
 You are NEVER ALONE.

 What storm are you facing today?